google/FluidNet/README.md

 luarocks make tfluids-1-00.rockspec
 ```

-Note: some users are reporting that you need to explicitly install findCUDA for tfluids to compile properly with CUDA 7.5 and above.
+Note #1: some users are reporting that you need to explicitly install findCUDA for tfluids to compile properly with CUDA 7.5 and above.

 ```
 luarocks install findCUDA
 ```
+Note #2: If THC.h cannot be found during compilation, make sure cutorch is
+installed properly (check that torch7 install.sh could find the CUDA SDK).

 All training related code is in `torch/` directory.
 To train a model on 3D data: